fatih/gb-example/README.md

   `github.com/fatih/gb-example` folder and all our packages are inside that folder.
 * We have two packages under `src/github.com/fatih/gb-example/`:
-	1. `util` is package, which can be imported by others.
+	1. `snakecase` is package, which can be imported by others.
 It uses the third party package `github.com/fatih/camelcase`
 	2. `cmdname` is a `main` package that can be executed once build.
-It imports `util`.
+It imports `snakecase`.
-* `util` is using a third party package, we fetched and stored it under the `vendor/` directory.
+* `snakecase` is using a third party package, we fetched and stored it under the `vendor/` directory.
 This is done with `gb fetch github.com/fatih/camelcase`.
 * vendor directory doesn't need the `manifest` file.
 It's up to you have you store the dependencies.
 You can even left it out and have virtual file system